-The Company is a private company limited by shares incorporated in the United Kingdom under Companies Act 2006 and is registered in England and Wales.
-The address of the registered office is Sapphire Court, Walsgrave Triangle, Coventry, CV2 2TX.
+The Company is a private company limited by shares incorporated in the United Kingdom under the Companies Act 2006 and registered in England and Wales.
+The address of the registered office is Sapphire Court, Walsgrave Triangle, Coventry, CV2 2TX, United Kingdom.

+The nature of the Company's operations and its principal activities are set out in the strategic report.
 These financial statements are presented in pounds sterling which is the currency of the primary economic environment in which the Company operates.